Chauvet-Pro/OVATIONE910FC/README.md

 # Ovation E-910FC

-### Please use UPLOADER 03 to update the Ovation E-910FC software, or to fix partial or total firmware failure.
+### Please use UPLOAD 03 to update the Ovation E-910FC software, or to fix partial or total firmware failure.

 &nbsp;